Relickus/DP2020/README.md

 Source code for my diploma thesis written (without a professional programming experience) in 2020.

 ## _Disclaimer:_
 In hindsight, many things in the code seem outdated or impractical.
 The repository is pretty bare and it lacks in terms of best coding practices, structuring and automatization.
+I intentionally left the repository in this state to have a threshold to measure the shift in my programming skills.

-There is no point in refactoring the whole thing, but I went through the code and compiled a (not exhaustive) list of improvements which I would implement if I wrote this today.
+I went through the code and compiled a (not exhaustive) list of improvements which I would implement if I wrote this today.

 Sorted by the priority in a descending order, those are: